Anuki376/SCS3203/README.md

     java -jar build/petstore-runner.jar

 It produces the `quarkus-run.jar` file in the `build/quarkus-app/` directory.
-Be aware that it is not an _??ber-jar_ as the dependencies are copied into the `build/quarkus-app/lib/` directory.

 To launch the test page, open your browser at the following URL